heraclex12/vietpunc/README.md

 ### Prerequisites

-To reproduce the experiment of our model, please install the requirements.txt according to the following instructions:
+To reproduce the experiments of our model, please install the `requirements.txt` according to the following instructions:
 * huggingface transformer
 * pytorch
 * python3